RandomVOTVplayer/Goober-Generating-Station/README.md

 ## How can I help?
 At the moment, I do not let just anyone help develop the game. at the moment, it's me, and another user named Banditdog19.
 I only allow people to access the development game if I trust them.

-However, you can help by providing models or scripts listed below
+However, you can help by providing models or scripts listed below:
+- Nothing requested at this moment :]

+# FAQ
+**Q: Can I use [item name] for my project?**
+- A: Yes you can!
+Just ensure to provide credit and that you don't plan to use it To make money (paid access to the project)!
+See the [Licensing information](LICENSE.md) for more information about how you can use my stuff!